twardoch/academmunicons-font/README.md

 ## Background

+The font Academmunicons was manufactured in [FontLab 7](http://fontlab.info) by Adam Twardoch.

 - Website: https://twardoch.github.io/academmunicons-font/
 - Github repo: https://github.com/twardoch/academmunicons-font

-The font Academmunicons was manufactured by Adam Twardoch.
-FontLab 7 sources are in the `sources` folder.
+- The FontLab 7 source file (VFJ) is in the `sources` folder.
 See [LICENSE.txt](./LICENSE.txt) for licensing details.

-Based on the [Academicons](https://jpswalsh.github.io/academicons/) font by James Walsh and Katja Bercic, licensed under the [SIL Open Font License, Version 1.1](http://scripts.sil.org/OFL).
+- Based on the [Academicons](https://jpswalsh.github.io/academicons/) font by James Walsh and Katja Bercic, licensed under the [SIL Open Font License, Version 1.1](http://scripts.sil.org/OFL).

-Based on the [Creative Commons icons](https://cc-icons.github.io/) font by Creative Commons, designed by Ricardo Barros, licensed under the [CC-BY-4.0 International license](https://creativecommons.org/licenses/by/4.0/).
+- Based on the [Creative Commons icons](https://cc-icons.github.io/) font by Creative Commons, designed by Ricardo Barros, licensed under the [CC-BY-4.0 International license](https://creativecommons.org/licenses/by/4.0/).

-The glyphs may depict trademarks or registered trademarks by the respective owners.
+- The glyphs may depict trademarks or registered trademarks by the respective owners.